 Many occupational or business licenses require annual

 renewal.
-Please check with the specific licensing agency
+Check with the licensing agency

-for specific requirements.
+for requirements.
 The Referral List

 provides contact information for government agencies arranged by subject or topic.